kiwiPhrases/SCcycling_code/README.md

 # Background:

 I took SC Cycling's Assets.xlsx (April 2020) and dumped it to a database.
 Hopefully, this will make it easier for us to keep track of our inventory and also make it easier for us to record changes.
 Feel free to send me bugs or feature suggestions.
+This app is now outdated since we have an online-app for inventory management and use.

 # To add: